Coldcard/firmware/docs/upgrade-recovery.md

 no longer has a complete copy of firmware anywhere.

 Most products would be a "brick" at this point, and the docs would warn against power fails during upgrade.
-However, the Mk4 can read SD Cards to load replacement firmware.
+However, the COLCARD can read SD Cards to load replacement firmware.
 The card does not need to be specially prepared, but we recommend erasing it, formating with FAT32 and then copying just the firmware onto the card.